sgcartwright/AI-Detection-Project/README.md

 pip install openai pandas selenium requests matplotlib seaborn

 Additionally, you will need to set up your OpenAI API key by replacing the placeholder in the code with your actual API key.
 You must do the same for Writer checker API.

+### Credits
+Created with Ryan Demolina and Ian DeLano